kris-at-occ/dev-container/README.md

     git push -u origin master

+Edit *requirements.txt* file to include any Python software you need installed, and eventually edit *init-dev-environment.sh* script to add Linux packages you may want.

 Now you can start a terminal window and invoke a Docker container with Python:

 `docker run --rm -it --name python-dev -v "$(pwd)":/app -p 8001:8000 python:3 /bin/bash`